Volunteer in a Community Legal Centre

 - Be persistent – it can take a long time to hear back from organisations.
 Sometimes it is simply a matter of applying at the right time, so don’t give up.

-Read here for an honest account of one student’s experience in looking for volunteer opportunities in CLCs.
+Read here for an honest account of two student’s experience in looking for volunteer opportunities in community legal centres.

 Internships and clinical legal education placements through your university

 Getting experience working at CLC and gaining credit towards your degree is a win win situation, especially for students whose work, family, study and other commitments can make it difficult to find the time to volunteer outside of university.